Joseph-DelGiorgio/Tokenized_Education/README.md

 # Tokenized_Education

 Decentralized Learning
-A White Paper on Tokenizing Education & DAO Governance Decentralized Learning is a meritocratic, incentive driven education market, enabled by the Ethereum Virtual Machine (EVM) to facilitate a vibrant education ecosystem where knowledge is rewarded, community governs, and education is democratized.
+A White Paper on Tokenizing Education & DAO Governance:

+Decentralized Learning is a meritocratic, incentive driven education market, enabled by the Ethereum Virtual Machine (EVM) to facilitate a vibrant education ecosystem where knowledge is rewarded, community governs, and education is democratized.

 1. The Problem: Traditional education systems face numerous challenges: